Azure-Samples/azure-intelligent-edge-patterns/kubeflow-on-azure-stack/Readme.md

 # Kubeflow on Azure Stack

-Module `kubeflow-on-azure` describes how to create a Kubeflow cluster on Azure, as well as gives review of Kubernetes and Docker for GPU-consuming applications.

-This module demonstrates how to create a Kubeflow cluster on Azure Stack, which is a detached from public cloud on-prem hardware.
+This module demonstrates how to create a Kubeflow cluster on Azure Stack.

 Main differences of the detached mode include limitations on: